graemerocher/micronaut-oraclecloud-workshop/lab_testing/lab_testing.md

 In this example `@Property` is used to add an additional initial owner to the collection when the application starts up.

-An alternative to this approach which allows programmatic configuration to be fed to the application that is created is `TestPropertyProvider`.
-Try modify the test code as follows:
+`TestPropertyProvider` is an alternative to this approach which allows programmatic configuration to be fed to the application.
+Try modifying the test code as follows:

     <copy>
     package example.micronaut;